LaunchCodeEducation/lchs/src/chapters/git/branches.rst

 .. admonition:: Tip

-   Working on a new piece of your project?
-Do that in a different branch!
-That way, your commits won't interfere with the working copy of your program.
+   Working on a new piece for your project?
+Do it in a different branch!
+That way your commits won't interfere with the working copy of your program.

 To see a list of all the active branches in a project, enter ``git branch`` in the terminal.